 The VESTA program is designed and implemented as a technical certificate and two-year degree program to train individuals for employment in the grape and wine industry.
-The VESTA partnership delivers online advanced viticulture, enology and wine business/entrepreneurship courses that enable students to learn anytime, anywhere.
+The VESTA program delivers online advanced viticulture, enology and wine business/entrepreneurship courses that enable students to learn anytime, anywhere.

-Through the partnership of accredited higher education institutions across the United States, VESTA provides a foundation in the science, mathematics, technology and business skills needed for a productive career in the grape and wine industry.
+VESTA provides a foundation in the science, mathematics, technology and business skills needed for a productive career in the grape and wine industry.
 Upon completion of an Associate of Applied Science degree, articulation agreements will enable transfer of credits toward either a Bachelor of Applied Science or a Bachelor of Science with accredited universities.
 Upon completion of a Bachelor degree, students may wish to further build upon the foundation established in the VESTA program as they pursue a Master of Science degree.

 For those individuals that are interested in expanding their understanding on a single topic or just getting an taste of online learning, VESTA offers students the opportunity to take courses as a continuing education student.
 Should the student wish to earn a certificate or AAS degree in the future, they can apply all credits previously earned.